 - Summary comments by the charged student, if he/she elects to make them;

-- Oral presentation of the board’s decision(s), which the charged student may elect to attend.
+- Oral presentation of the hearing outcome, which the charged student may elect to attend and to be accompanied by a disciplinary process advisor.

 If an invited participant fails to attend the hearing, the hearing will proceed without the participant and a decision will be made by the judicial board.